 Arm reduction (Brachioplasty)

-Excess skin of the upper arm can hang down causing a “bat wing” effect.
-When arms are by the sides, the excess skin causes folds that some people are self conscious of and will avoid wearing sleeveless tops.
+Excess upper arm skin can hang down causing a “bat wing” effect.
+When arms are by the sides, the excess skin can bunch below the armpit causing some people to feel self conscious and avoid wearing sleeveless tops.

 Frequently asked questions

 I have treated some minor cases with inner arm liposuction with good effect but these have limited excess skin with good elastic recoil.
 It is not suitable for massive weight loss patients.
 Building up the biceps muscle, or placing a biceps implant would be insufficient to reduce excess skin in the typical case I see.

 Mr Davis does brachioplasty for a fixed cost.
 For the current fixed cost please either email us or phone us on 0800 268 526..

 The quoted cost for surgery covers everything including anaesthetist fees, theatre fees, consumables, staying overnight in hospital after surgery, any additional consultations after the first consultation and all the follow up for dressings and checks in the first year after surgery.
 This cost includes GST.